alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_GitHub_Actions.md

 | - name: Run tests                                                                                        |                                                                    |                                                    |
 | run: npm test                                                                                            |                                                                    |                                                    |

-In this example, we demonstrate how you can execute commands on your local computer to simulate what a build server does.
-You can effectively use your own laptop as a server.
+> In this example, we demonstrate how you can execute commands on your local computer to simulate what a build server does.
+You can effectively use your own laptop as a server, albeit with caveats mentioned earlier.
 As an exercise, consider installing the GitHub Actions agent on your computer.
 Then, set up a self-hosted runner and execute the build script on it.
 This process will allow you to recreate or emulate the actions performed by a build server, right from your local environment.
-You can find some more information to do this in the appendix if you\'re interested.
+See the appendix for more info.

-For example, workflow files must be stored in the `.github/workflows` directory of your repository.
+Workflow files must be stored in the `.github/workflows` directory of your repository.
 This YAML file dictates the sequence of operations executed by GitHub Actions during the CI/CD process.

+In order to run a workflow, you need a GitHub account and potentially a GitHub Enterprise organization.
 To create a new GitHub Enterprise repository, you first need to set up an account on GitHub and potentially get access to GitHub Enterprise, depending on your organization\'s setup.
 Here\'s how you can do it step-by-step:

 ### 1. Sign Up for GitHub